nuhaminae/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 📉 **Daily Returns**

 - Daily returns are tightly clustered around zero, rarely exceeding ±2%.
-- This stability supports predictable performance and justifies its dominant weight in the optimised portfolio.
+- This stability supports forecastable performance and justifies its dominant weight in the optimised portfolio.

 🚨 **Outlier Detection**

 - Outliers are extremely rare and mild, confirming BND’s resilience during turbulent periods.
-- Its return distribution is tight and predictable, with minimal exposure to extreme events.
+- Its return distribution is tight and forecastable, with minimal exposure to extreme events.

 🧠 **Implications**